Download a printable version of the Bylaws here

 Secretary.
 The National Secretary shall, in consultation with the National President and Executive Vice President, develop the agenda for the National Convention of the Society and the Executive Council meetings.
 The National Secretary shall record and maintain the records of the proceedings of those meetings and distribute copies to local chapters and members of the Executive Council via the National Office.

 Historian.
-The Historian shall gather the archival records of the Society and shall forward these to the National Office, which will serve as the repository for these records The National Historian shall serve as the editor of the publication The Rho Chi Society and, at the discretion of the Executive Council, provide for the periodic revision and update of that publication.
+The Historian shall gather the archival records of the Society and shall forward these to the National Office, which will serve as the repository for these records.
+The National Historian shall serve as the editor of the publication The Rho Chi Society and, at the discretion of the Executive Council, provide for the periodic revision and update of that publication.
+The Historian shall also serve as ex-officio Chair of the Rho Chi Lecture Award Committee.

-- encouraging timely reporting of chapter officers names and contact information to the National Office;
+(d) encouraging timely reporting of chapter officers’ names and contact information to the National Office;

 Article VII: Committees